-Any person who operates a motor vehicle of any class without a license therefor in his immediate possession as is required under the provisions of this Chapter for that class of motor vehicle shall be guilty of a misdemeanor and shall upon conviction be liable to a fine not exceeding \$50 or to a term of imprisonment not exceeding two (2) weeks, or both.
+Any person who operates a motor vehicle of any class without a license therefor in his immediate possession as is required under the provisions of this Chapter for that class of motor vehicle shall be guilty of a violation and shall upon conviction be liable to a fine not exceeding \$50.
+The Court may however sentence the person to community service duty instead of a fine.
 [P.L.
-1986-5, §23]
+1986-5, §23][Amended by P.L.2013-27]